AlexDev404/AlexDev404/README.md

 among others

 ## What I'm Doing Now.. .
+- Creating scripts for the Mega2560 in the Aruino IDE
 - Fixing syntax errors in [Extendify](https://github.com/AlexDev404/Extendify)
 - Destroying myself trying to develop drivers for XenoOS (anyone reading this who knows how to build drivers **please** help me [AlexDev404/Xeno](https://github.com/AlexDev404/Xeno)